Training

 1. Grasping the situation: what is the Earth crisis?

 • What is the Earth crisis?
-How are its causes and impacts connected to wellbeing and justice?
+How are its causes and impacts connected to well-being and justice?
 How do we feel about it?
 What terms can we use to think about it?
 How might we talk about extreme weather, or ‘climate emotions’, or think about the future?

 2. Eco Lens on Things

+This most suits museums and heritage organisations.
 Exploring ways to collect and interpret cultural and natural artefacts and sites in this time of Earth crisis, seeing through lenses of climate and ecology.
 This session invites participants to bring examples of their collection to explore the following through creative exercises:

 • How can all things be interpreted with an eco-lens, by putting a relevant slant on your collections that involves people and makes connections?